 "Money talk" whips up powerful emotions

-If you’ve ever had a money discussion with a family member before, then you know how painfully uncomfortable these conversations can get.
+If you've ever had a money discussion with a family member before, you know how painfully uncomfortable these conversations can get.

-Mostly because our financial status is deeply entangled with our sense of self-worth and identity.
+This is mainly because our financial status is deeply entangled with our sense of self-worth and identity.

 And sure, we can always learn to handle these moments with more poise.
-But there is no denying — finances stir up all kinds of unwanted feelings.
-Which can make clear-headed money decisions remarkably difficult.
+But there is no denying — finances stir up all kinds of unwanted feelings, which can make clear-headed money decisions remarkably difficult.

 And when you intentionally uncover your underlying deep wants and intangible (but often unmet) needs — you'll unlock a superior strategy for how you should proceed with your financial future.